hyperspy/hyperspy/doc/user_guide/eds.rst

 ^^^^^^^^^^^^^^^^

 X-ray lines can be labbeled on a plot with :py:meth:`~._signals.eds.EDSSpectrum.plot_Xray_lines`.
-This function is only implemented for 1D spectrum.
 The lines are either given, either retrieved from "mapped_parameters.Sample.Xray_lines", or selected with the same method as :py:meth:`~._signals.eds.EDSSpectrum.add_lines` using the elements in "mapped_parameters.Sample.elements".